MakarenaLabs/Common-PL-Devices-on-PYNQ/README.md

 ## Port usage and definition

-For 3 (I2C, SPI and UART) of all communication protocols we have used PMOD B module, which is not shared with other elements of the board (in our specific board PMOD A module is shared with Raspberry Pi header).
+For I2C, SPI and UART devices we have used PMODB, which is not shared with other elements of the board (in our specific board PMODA is shared with Raspberry Pi header).
 The pinout definition is shown in the following image:

 ![PMODB pins](pmodb.png)

 As we can see in the previuos image, the first pin is in the high right corner of the module, the last one is in the left low corner.

-For GPIO communication protocol we have used an analog port, specifically A0.
+For GPIO communication protocol we have used an Arduino header analog port of PYNQ Z2, specifically A0.

 ## Authors
 [Staff MakarenaLabs](mailto:staff@makarenalabs.com)